GenericMappingTools/gmt/doc/rst/source/GMT_Tutorial.rst

 in which we want to plot the epicenters of several earthquakes over the background of a coastline basemap.
 We want the symbols to have a size that reflects the magnitude of the earthquakes, and that their color should reflect the depth of the hypocenter.
-You will find the two files quakes.ngdc and quakes.cpt in your directory.
-The first few lines in the quakes.ngdc looks like this:
+The first few lines in the tut_quakes.ngdc looks like this:

    ::